-Article 16.
-To see if the Town will vote to raise and appropriate or otherwise provide the sum of \$3,000.00 or any other sum, for the installation of traffic lights at the junction of Union Avenue, Concord Road, and Old Lancaster Road according to the plan (Permit 650) and approved by the Massachusetts D.P.W., Traffic Division.
+To see if the Town will vote to raise and appropriate or otherwise provide the sum of \$3,000.00 or any other sum, for the installation of TRAFFIC LIGHTS at the junction of Union Avenue, Concord Road, and Old Lancaster Road according to the plan (Permit 650) and approved by the Massachusetts D.P.W., Traffic Division.
 The contract for this installation shall be subject to public bid in accordance with the specifications of the Highway Commission.

-Pass any vote or take any action relative thereto.
-Submitted by the Police Chief and Richard C. Venne.
+Submitted by the Police Chief and Richard C. Venne